-At Bechtel, uncompromising integrity, honesty, and fairness are at the heart of our company.
+t Bechtel, uncompromising integrity, honesty, and fairness Are at the heart of our company.
 We achieve success through the excellence of our people and the quality and value of our products and services.
 Corruption directly conflicts with these values.
 There is no place for it in our business, and we do not tolerate it.

-Corruption, whether in a private, commercial setting or in dealings with government, occurs when someone in a position of trust or authority misuses that position in exchange for personal gain, usually received in the form of a bribe or favor.
+Corruption, whether in a private, commercial setting or in dealings with government personnel, occurs when someone in a position of trust or authority misuses that position in exchange for personal gain, usually received in the form of a bribe or other item of value.

 We all can understand how such incidents occur.
 Business is fast paced and competitive.
-In some countries, government workers are paid low wages and may even have paid a bribe to get their jobs in the first place.
-Their ability to collect "grease" payments may actually be viewed as a traditional employment benefit.
-Nonetheless, such payments are corrupt.
-They are almost always illegal under local law and they violate Bechtel policy.
+In some countries, government workers are paid low wages and in some instances may have paid a bribe to get their jobs in the first place.
+In certain locations, their ability to collect "grease" payments may actually be viewed as a traditional employment benefit.
+Nonetheless, such payments are strictly prohibited under Bechtel's Code of Conduct.

 From time to time, an individual employee might be tempted to agree to demands for improper payments to meet a business objective-particularly when the demand is for a relatively small amount and the requestor is standing in the way of something the company is already entitled to receive-such as electrical service or customs clearance.
 But such payments often open the door for additional requests that may be more serious.
 Once a payment is made, it is virtually impossible to avoid making follow-on payments for the same or similar services.
-The result is a culture of corruption and a marketplace of products and services based, not on what is the best for the end user, but on personal self-interest.
-In the end, we are left with unfair competition, inferior products and services, and other serious problems.
+The result is a culture of corruption and a marketplace of products and services based, not on what is the best for the end user, but on personal selfinterest.
+In the end, we are left with unfair competition, inferior products and services, and other serious problems that can affect our reputation.